TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 -   Process ID (PID)
     -   Isolate process IDs.
     -   Each namespace has its own PID 1 process.
--   Control group (cgroup)
-    -   Isolate resource limits.
-    -   Each namespace has its own cgroup for resources like CPU, memory and I/O.
 -   Mount
-    -   Isolate the filesystem.
+    -   Isolate the filesystem by using `chroot`, or `pivot_root` in newer systems, to change the root directory of the namespace, preventing the namespace from accessing other parts of the host filesystem.
-    -   Each namespace has its own root filesystem mount-point.
+    -   Each namespace has its own root filesystem mount-point inside the host filesystem.
 -   Network
     -   Isolate the IP address (65536 ports), network devices, routing table, iptables (firewall, Network Address Translation (NAT), mangle table).
 -   Inter-Process Communication (IPC)